-This recipe for Chicken Ginger came to me from a scanned newspaper clipping I found on the web a long time ago.
-It claims to be a copycat of the famous Chicken Ginger from Usmania which is one of Karachis older family restaurants.
-The fare is mostly Pakistani and mostly delicious, but when we would go there – usually with a large group of people – this Chicken Ginger is what everyone reaches for first.
+This recipe for Chicken Ginger comes to me from a scanned newspaper clipping I found on the web a long time ago.
+It claims to be a copycat of the famous Chicken Ginger from Usmania which is one of Karachi’s older family restaurants.
+The fare is mostly Pakistani and mostly delicious, but when we went – usually with a large group of people – this Chicken Ginger is what everyone reached for first.

-I have not been to Usmania in a long time now, but I still think fondly of those happy times when in the midst of companionable laughter I would scoop up the chicken ginger with some hot naan straight into my mouth and relish the pungent taste of the fiery tomato based masala.
+I have not been to Usmania in a long time now, but I still think fondly of those happy times.
+Companionable laughter in the background as I scoop up the chicken ginger with some hot naan straight into my mouth and relish the pungent taste of the fiery tomato based masala.
 This recipe brings back all those feelings and for that I will continue to make it over and over again.

 Some of the ingredients, namely the soy sauce and ketchup, are admittedly a little odd, but when I skip them this dish seems incomplete so please try not to.
 Also my tolerance for sliced green chillies is a little low so I am happy with 2, but usually put 4 for my far braver husband and in laws.